 Microlearning uses highly targeted training content that can be completed in just a few minutes.
 It’s the perfect format to use if you want your new employees to get all the key information they need in the shortest time possible.
 But don’t be fooled by its bite-sized appearance.
 While lessons may be short, relevant information is presented using rich, engaging content that’s much easier to digest and retain.
 You can use all sorts of media, such as audio, video, graphics, and even games to capture your learner’s interest and attention.
 Due to their compact nature, microlearning courses can be made in an hour or less, which means that they can be quickly delivered to your teams.
 This is a huge advantage for L&D teams who need to keep up with fast-changing training goals and demands.

 EdApp is an award-winning learning management system that champions microlearning to enhance the learning experience.
 With its user-friendly authoring tool and Canva integration, beautiful courses can be made easily without the need for any technical know-how.
 EdApp also houses a library of over 80 interactive templates that you can use to execute different learning techniques.
 If you need inspiration or are unsure of where to start, you can select from hundreds of courses created by the best in the business, which you can also edit and customize to tailor to your organization’s needs.
+Some of these courses include digital marketing courses, discrimination training courses,

 2. Mobile learning